 It’s best to harvest sprigs by digging or sod shredding instead of verticutting.
 This gives you the strongest rhizomes located closest to the soil surface.
 Sprigs with higher viability require lower planting rates to achieve rapid establishment.

 Mulching plays an important role in the success of late-season grassing by insulating the soil surface against cold, as well as protecting the young grass plants against frost and drying.

 Straw mulch is the most common.
 Apply it thinly enough for sunlight to reach the soil surface yet thick enough for protection and moisture retention.
-(The rate is usually between two and three tons per acre, depending on the thickness of the straw stems.)
-Make sure the straw is relatively free of noxious weeds, is applied evenly and is either mechanically crimped or sprayed with a tacking agent to hold it in place.
+(The rate is usually between 2 and 3 tons per acre, depending on the thickness of the straw stems.)
+Make sure the straw is relatively free of noxious weeds, is applied evenly, and is either mechanically crimped or sprayed with a tacking agent to hold it in place.

 Wood cellulose mulch is applied hydraulically over the recently planted area in a method similar to hydroseeding.
 Hydromulch provides a more uniform cover with no risk of weed contamination in the fiber and no crimping or tacking to hold it in place.

 The main disadvantage to hydromulching is cost, which can be substantially higher than that of other methods, depending on the desired thickness.
 It takes between 1,500 and 3,000 pounds of cellulose mulch to cover an acre, along with 3,000 to 10,000 gallons of water to apply it properly.
 It costs between $500 and $800 per acre — a substantial investment.